Nexmo/station/_use_cases/trancribe-amazon-api.md

 > **Note**: Your webhooks must be accessible over the public Internet.
 Consider using [ngrok](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/) for testing purposes.
 If you do use `ngrok`, run it now on port 3000 using `ngrok http 3000` to get the temporary URLs that ngrok provides and leave it running for the duration of this tutorial to prevent the URLs from changing.

 Replace `example.com` in the following command with your own public-facing URL or `ngrok` host name.
+Run it in the root of your application directory.
 This returns an application ID and downloads the authentication details in a file called `private.key`.

 ```sh
 nexmo app:create "Call Transcription" https://example.com/webhooks/answer https://example.com/webhooks/events --keyfile private.key